 Ok It’s Safe!
 But Is It Legal?

 Yes, CBD itself is not prohibited by any statute or law in the United States.
 The cannabis plant was banned under the Controlled Substances Act, and unfortunately, Cannabidiol became collateral damage.
-Years of valuable time to research the potential medicinal benefits of the compound were lost due to the disastrous US drug control policy.
 However, with the full legalization of Hemp (cannabis that contains less 0.3% THC), CBD is now being sold across multiple sectors, and consumers are voting yes to CBD again and again with their wallets!
 However, it is imperative to stress that CBD derived from Hemp, or full-spectrum and broad-spectrum hemp extract, is entirely legal in the United States.
 If you are purchasing CBD obtained from illegal cannabis plants, you may be opening yourself up to needless liability.
 Only purchasing CBD that is derived from 100% United States Department of Agriculture (USDA) certified organic Hemp will get you the highest quality.
 This will also shield you from any problems with law enforcement so long as your supplement was derived from Hemp.
 It will also ensure you’re getting a cleaner product that is not tainted with pollutants or heavy metals that could be counterproductive to your health and wellness goal.

 It’s also essential, and we realize this can all be quite confusing to remember that hemp oil is not the same as hemp extract.
 Hemp oil has been traditionally used in cooking and beauty products, but it contains little, if any, CBD.
 Whereas CBD is derived from the plant's fibrous material, stalks and leaves mainly, hemp oil is obtained only from the seeds of the plant.
 This means that they contain little CBD, which must be extracted from the plant matter.